dannyk96/danfe/README.md

-See here for emojis : https://www.webpagefx.com/tools/emoji-cheat-sheet/
+See here for emojis : https://www.webpagefx.com/tools/emoji-cheat-sheet/ such as :exclamation:  :bell: :book:

+/play horn